tboschi/SuperHK/README.md

 ```
 make
 ```
-will create the executables in the ```bin/``` folder.
+will create the executables in the ```bin/``` directory.
 If only one binary is needed, then this can be compiled alone with
 ```
 make APP=<main>
 ```
-where main any main file under the local app folder.
+where main any main file under the local app directory.
 The .cpp extensions must be omitted.
 The `make` command also copies some bash scripts from the source directory to the bin directory.
 It is strongly advised to apply any edits to the source scripts first and then run `make` again.

-By default, SMIX and AVX are turned on for Eigen optimization.
+By default, SMID and AVX are turned on for Eigen optimization.
 To deactivate them compile like this
 ```
 make ARCH=